Annapolis Royal: Tourism

 Tourism is a significant part of the economy of Annapolis Royal.
-Fort Anne, contained within the boundaries of the town, was initially designated a National Historic Park in 1917 and then a National Historic Site in 1920.
-The French fort was renamed Fort Anne and established as a British garrison.
-The fort, built originally around 1703, was designed to defend the capital of Acadia/ Nova Scotia from seaward attack.
+Fort Anne, contained within the boundaries of the town, was initially designated a National Historic Park in 1917 and a National Historic Site in 1920.
+The current fort, built around 1703, was designed to defend the capital of Acadia / Nova Scotia from seaward attack.
 Today, much of the original earthen embankments may be visited, as well as some buildings original to the military facility and the Garrison Cemetery.
 This is the oldest formal cemetery in Canada, dating back to the French and later the British.
 The oldest English gravestone in Canada is among the graves, that of Bathiah Douglas who was buried in 1720.
-(Rose Fortune, a Black Loyalist and the first female police officer in what is now Canada is buried here.)
+Rose Fortune, a Black Loyalist and the first female police officer in what is now Canada is buried here.